wobo-gavin/repo0312/docs/psr7.rst

 Requests
 ========

-Requests are sent from a /* Replaced /* Replaced /* Replaced client */ */ */ to a server.
+Requests are sent from a /* Replaced /* Replaced client */ */ to a server.
 Requests include the method to be applied to a resource, the identifier of the resource, and the protocol version to use.